zheng-liang/Learning-R/Classification Using Logistic Regression Models Project/README.md

 ## What is this project about?
-(WIP)

 The purpose of this project is to introduce logistic regression in R and how to apply it in binary classification problems.
+I have split the project into two core projects.

+### 1. Binary Classification Using Logistic Regression Models

+The first project of the Classification Using Logistic Regression Models Project has 4 main parts.
 The first part introduces logistic regression and the assumptions of logistic regression.

-The second part shows how logistic regression is applied in binary classification problems using a dataset in one of the R packages.
+The second part shows how logistic regression is applied in binary classification problems using a data set in the `mlbench` package called `PimaIndiansDiabetes`.
+The third part introduces the

-The third and final part applies binary logistic regression on an external dataset from the UCI Machine Learning Repository with more practical approaches, such as using the Receiver Operating Curve to determine the cut-off probability.
-The evaluation of the models' performance is done on in-sample and out-of-sample data.
+Receiver Operating Characteristic and Precision-Recall curves to decide on an appropriate probability threshold.
+The final part shows common methods of dealing with imbalanced data sets.

+Click the link to access the rendered HTML file: https://tinyurl.com/c276mvp7

+### 2. A More Comprehensive Application to Binary Classification Using Logistic Regression (Work-in-Progress)

+The second project uses the [`Default of Credit Card Clients`](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients) data set from the UCI Machine Learning Repository.
+It is a highly imbalanced data set and has many variables (up to 23, excluding the class variable to predict).
+This would help me to learn more about feature/variable selection either by creating new variables or using techniques such as stepwise or LASSO regression.
+It will also determine if the methods used for dealing with imbalanced data sets are robust enough when using the models for out-of-sample prediction.

+Status: Project incomplete!
+No link to show for now. :weary: